-- a) assess pupils accurately, track their progress regularly and adjust provision in the light of ongoing monitoring - b) ensure that lessons are stimulating, enjoyable and well differentiated to meet the needs of all pupils, including those with SEN - c) ensure that teaching and learning is multi-sensory - d) make sure that additional support is well targeted, using a judicious blend of in-class support and withdrawal - e) use the most appropriate resources to support learning, taking into account individual learning styles and ensuring that the development of pupils' literacy skills has the highest priority - continuously monitor and evaluate the effectiveness of our provision for all pupils, including those with SEN, to ensure that we are providing equality of educational opportunity and value for money
+a) Assess pupils accurately, track their progress regularly and adjust provision in the light of ongoing monitoring.

+b) Ensure that lessons are stimulating, enjoyable and well differentiated to meet the needs of all pupils, including those with SEN.

+c) Ensure that teaching and learning is multi-sensory.

+d) Make sure that additional support is well targeted, using a judicious blend of inclass support and withdrawal.

+e) Use the most appropriate resources to support learning, taking into account individual learning styles and ensuring that the development of pupils' literacy and numeracy skills and social emotional development are targeted.

+f) Continuously monitor and evaluate the effectiveness of our provision for all pupils, including those with SEN, to ensure that we are providing equality of educational opportunity and value for money.